-The current state of technology in the field of smart waste management involves use of sensors that measure fill level of the trash bin.
+The current state of technology in the field of smart waste management involves the use of sensors that measure the fill level of the trash bin.
 Measured data is sent to the Cloud for further processing and analysis.
 By exploiting this data, trash collection can be planned as well as truck routes can be optimized.
-Despite this solution being an improvement of the conventional (sensorless) solution, it suffers from major drawbacks, poor sensor performance and lack of any contribution to the trash sorting at the recycling facility.
-The solution presented in this article focuses on the mitigation of these disadvantages by implementation of RFID based trash identification system and additional weight sensor for improved fill level estimation.
+Despite this solution being an improvement of the conventional (sensorless) solution, it suffers from major drawbacks, poor sensor performance, and lack of any contribution to the trash sorting at the recycling facility.
+The solution presented in this article focuses on the mitigation of these disadvantages by the implementation of RFID based trash identification system and additional weight sensor for improved fill level estimation.

 Let’s first define the problem;

 The current process of waste management starts with the waste being created by people in the cities and disposed in trash bins near its creation point.
 The disposed trash is collected by municipality or private company trucks at the predefined times and transferred to temporary collection centers.
 The trash at the collection centers is then sent for recycling.

 This process in current city setting solves the waste problem partially while it creates other problems such as;

 - Some trash bins are overfilled while others are underfilled by the trash collection time,

 - unoptimized truck routes result in excessive fuel usage and environmental pollution and

 - all collected trash is combined which complicates sorting at the recycling facility.

 Some of these problems can be mitigated by implementing smart waste management systems.

 Problem mitigation through smart waste management